JadNimer/JadNimer/README.md

-# Hi, This is my repository - Jad Nimer
+# About Me

-*I like to watch movies and I like to play videogames*
+*Hi, my name is Jad, and I enjoy trying new things.
+I enjoy playing video games, watching movies, and playing sports.
+I like to learn a lot and I love adventures.*

 ![My Image](Batman.png)